 It’s always had a fragmented existence: Eighth Avenue got tangled up in Seattle’s highway construction boom back in the Sixties, and today it threads implausibly first above Freeway Park and then, immediately thereafter, beneath the Washington State Convention Center.
-It’s shown below emerging briefly into the sunlight of Pike Street, only to confuse a couple of tourists and then to dive back under the Grand Hyatt.
+It’s shown below emerging briefly into the sunlight of Pike Street, only to confuse a couple of tourists before diving back under the Grand Hyatt.

 The complexities do not end here, because a block further north the avenue enters the Denny Triangle, intersecting at once with both Olive and Howe, streets from two different grid systems.
 Then, within the next half mile, Eighth crosses Westlake Avenue at yet another angle and finally pauses at Denny Park, Seattle’s oldest park and the home of the Parks Department administrative offices.

 The first part of this stretch seems pretty placid.
-The photo below shows a leafy Eighth flowing between the U.S. District Courthouse on the left and the Seattle Police Department West Precinct, the short, blocky building on the right.
+The photo below shows a leafy Eighth flowing between the new U.S. District Courthouse, seen on the left beyond the red brick building, and the Seattle Police Department West Precinct, the short, blocky building a block further along on the right.
 The bike lane is a nice touch, but cycle track on the adjacent 7th and 9th will carry a lot more traffic.
 You can see the trees of Denny Park at the end of the street, and Queen Anne Hill beyond.

 This part of town has not always been so refined.
-In 1975, up there near where Westlake crosses, I worked at a place called Kangaroo Color Labs, in a building that had formerly been a knitting mill.
+In 1975, up there near where Westlake crosses, across from where the police station is now, I worked at a place called Kangaroo Color Labs, in a building that had formerly been a knitting mill.
 Raff’s Shoes had a big building nearby, and to the south there was a music store, that is, a store that sold sheet music.
-Across Westlake to the east there was a car lot, and a couple blocks north a bar called The Joker.
+There was a Chevy dealer there on Westlake, and a couple blocks north a bar called The Joker.